sled-rs/sled-rs.github.io/perf.md

 processing algorithms by completely avoiding the massive contention and coherency costs that such distributed systems must pay.

-The main takeaway:

-* concurrency can reduce possible gains of parallelism by introducing coherency costs

 Further reading:

 * http://www.perfdynamics.com/Manifesto/USLscalability.html